GoogleCloudPlatform/document-intake-accelerator/README.md

 ### Classifier Access
 Classifier is currently in Preview.
 Early access can be granted using this [form](https://docs.google.com/forms/d/e/1FAIpQLSfDuC9bGyEwnseEYIC3I2LvNjzz-XZ2n1RS4X5pnIk2eSbk3A/viewform), so that Project is whitelisted.

+### Domain Name Registration
+For this solution you need a valid domain name registered.

 ### Installation Using Cloud Shell